Perm State University shooting: Background

-The shooting occurred roughly four months after another school shooting in Kazan, Russia, in which nine people were killed.
+The shooting occurred four months after another school shooting in Kazan, Russia, in which nine people were killed.
 In the aftermath of that shooting, the legal age to buy a gun in Russia was increased from 18 to 21, but the law was not yet in effect at the time of the Perm shooting.
 Authorities had blamed previous school shootings on foreign influence from news of similar incidents in the United States and elsewhere.

 Shooting

+Summary

 While the university has 12,000 students enrolled, only 3,000 individuals were on campus at the time of the shooting.
 The shooter was tracked by security cameras walking towards the university around 11:30 am while carrying a shotgun.
-He was able to overpower and injure the security guard before the guard was able to activate a panic button.
-A student at the college said that he heard gunshots while travelling in the elevator, and that he saw what he believed to be the gunman shooting at two female students who were trying to escape.
+At the time of the shooting, the university had no panic button, only a single rotary dial phone to alert authorities.
+The guard on-duty was shot at and chased by the shooter before he could call authorities.
+A student at the college said that he heard gunshots while travelling in the elevator and that he saw what he believed to be the gunman shooting at two female students who were trying to escape.

+At around 11:30 local time, a man wearing a military helmet and face mask, carrying a seven-shot (6+1) 12-gauge Huglu Atrox Tactic pump-action shotgun approached Building 8 of Perm State University.
+Prior to this (the first reports of a man with a gun were recorded at 11:27 a.m.), he had fired several shots at passing vehicles and people at the campus entrance and on campus.
+During the massacre, the shooter carried 131 rounds (two bandoliers with 26 12/76 rounds and 49 12/70 rounds and pouch with 49 12/70 rounds, also 7 12/70 rounds that he loaded in his shotgun).
+In total he fired thirty-seven shots.

-Students and teachers inside the school, who were involved in lessons at the time, used furniture such as chairs to barricade the internal doors closed.
-Meanwhile, video footage from outside the school showed students using classroom windows to escape, and the gunman walking outside the building.
+Students and teachers inside the university, who were involved in lessons at the time, used furniture such as chairs to barricade the internal doors closed.
+Meanwhile, video footage from outside the university showed students using classroom windows to escape, and the gunman walking outside the building.
 Police arrived at the scene and challenged the gunman, with a gunfight ensuing.
 The suspect was wounded while resisting arrest and taken to a local hospital to be treated.
-As of October 5th 2021, the perpetrator had regained consciousness after requiring a leg amputation for the injuries sustained during the gun fight with the police.
+As of 5 October 2021, the perpetrator had regained consciousness after requiring a leg amputation for the injuries sustained during the gunfight with the police.